charlesjorge357/StarMapExplorer/replit.md

 - June 24, 2025: Added game music system with background audio that loops after clicking "Start Sandbox".
 Music is set to 30% volume and includes proper cleanup on component unmount.
 Prepared framework for scope-dependent music switching in future updates.
 - June 24, 2025: Enhanced galactic view camera system to remember last visited star.
 When returning from system view to galactic view via Backspace, camera now spawns with offset position looking at the previously explored star for better spatial continuity.
 - June 24, 2025: Fixed orbital zone generation that was creating exponentially distant orbits for small stars with many planets.
 Replaced multiplicative spacing (2-3x previous orbit) with additive spacing and maximum orbit caps to ensure realistic planetary system scales.
+- June 24, 2025: Implemented orbiting moons around planets in system view.
+Moons now orbit their parent planets with realistic motion, scaled sizing, and proper orbital mechanics.
+Enhanced moon generation with faster orbital speeds for better visibility in the 3D visualization.

 ## User Preferences